backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ASG.md

 - A monitoring unit for CloudWatch alarms can be CPU usage. *Metrics are the **average** of all the ASG instances*.
 - We can define *better auto scaling rules* that are **directly managed by EC2**.
 These rules are easier to set than the CloudWatch alarms.
 Some of these rules include average CPU usage, network in/out etc.
 - We can also auto scale on a **custom metric** (ex no of connected users).
 We send the parameter of our custom metric to cloud watch alarms via the **PutMetric API**.
 Now we can create cloud watch alarms with this metric to scale in or out.
 So *ASG is not just limited to the metrics AWS exposes*.

+## Rebalancing and Scaling
+- Actions like explicitly terminating an instance can lead to an *ASG becoming unbalanced across an ASG*.
+- Amazon EC2 Auto Scaling compensates by rebalancing the Availability Zones.

+> [!note] When rebalancing, Amazon EC2 Auto Scaling **launches new instances before terminating the old ones**, so that rebalancing does not compromise the performance or availability of your application.

+- **Scaling activity** of Auto Scaling *works in a different sequence compared to the rebalancing activity*.

+> [!note]+ Auto Scaling creates a new scaling activity for terminating the unhealthy instance and then terminates it.
+Later, another scaling activity launches a new instance to replace the terminated instance.
+> **First Termination then new instances**.